You've reviewed a stack of resumes and are ready to start interviewing candidates.

 This nudges the candidate to share more information and tell a story.

-Which of the following is a open-ended question?
+Which of the following are a open-ended questions?
+Select al that apply:

 Example 1: Probing For Weaknesses